PlainsightPro/dbt-fabricspark-plainsight/CONTRIBUTING.md

 7. [Submitting a Pull Request](#submitting-a-pull-request)

 ## About this document
-This document is a guide intended for folks interested in contributing to `dbt-fabricspark`.
+This document is a guide intended for folks interested in contributing to `dbt-fabricspark-plainsight`.
 Below, we document the process by which members of the community should create issues and submit pull requests (PRs) in this repository.
 It is not intended as a guide for using `dbt-fabricspark`, and it assumes a certain level of familiarity with Python concepts such as virtualenvs, `pip`, Python modules, and so on.
 This guide assumes you are using macOS or Linux and are comfortable with the command line.

 For those wishing to contribute we highly suggest reading the dbt-core's [contribution guide](https://github.com/dbt-labs/dbt-core/blob/HEAD/CONTRIBUTING.md) if you haven't already.
 Almost all of the information there is applicable to contributing here, too!